 So that would add additional cost for what they do.
 Or in the southern states of Australia for example right down in Tasmania and Victoria, your building costs will be different there than what it will be in a place like south-east Queensland or for example in Texas or Florida USA.

 So those figures at pretty hard to be definite about but you’d be looking around about $20,000.
-If you wanted to get someone to come and build that for you, that same kind of thing, as a turnkey option, it might cost you $50,000.
-Its a very difficult thing to put a price on it, I have to be honest.
+If you wanted to get someone to come and build that for you, that same kind of thing, as a turnkey option, it might cost you $50,000 to $100,000.00.
+It’s a very difficult thing to put a price on it, I have to be honest, without proper assessment of the particular project.

 Ecofilms: It would be a floating a floating raft, deep water cultures system?